 - Cook lentils and rice separately according to their package instructions.

-- Mix lentils, rice, and zucchini in a bowl, and let cool before serving.
+- Combine cooked lentils, rice, and zucchini in a large bowl and mix thoroughly.

 - 1 pound lean ground beef